LorryAfriyie/newsletter-sign-up-with-success-message/README-template.md

 - [CSS Order property](https://www.w3schools.com/cssref/css3_pr_order.php) - I was able to learn about the use of the order property on flexible elements to enable the change of positions of html elements on a webpage through the use of css.

 - [Adding an image into a div using pseudo elements](https://stackoverflow.com/questions/10829675/how-to-put-an-image-in-div-with-css) - This post had an answer that solved an issue of being able to effectively add an image into a div using pseudo elements and not using the semantic way of adding an image through the img selector.

+- [Email validation and testing using JavaScript](https://ui.dev/validate-email-address-javascript) - This post contains useful information with regards to being able to validate the format of an email address as well as being able to test whether the string passed into the function is in a valid email format.

 ## Author